translatorswb/Tiles/docs/Content_Upload_Tutorial/Readme.md

 The image types allowed for our markdown files are **.png** and **.jpg**

-### Author Image
+### 2) Author Image

 We agreed to display the logo of the organization who created the content.
 For now only one author image file will be displayed.
-Upload the logo as and be sure it is called `author.png` if it is named differently or misspelled it will not be uploaded.
-Keep in mind the size and shape of the file, the logo should take up no more than 50kb of data.
+Upload the logo and be sure it is called `author.png` if it is named differently or misspelled it will not be uploaded.
+Keep in mind the size and shape of the file, should take up no more than 50kb of data.

 The logo will always appear in the location shown below (showing the IOM logo) underneath the article title and above the location to play the audio files.
-If no file title `author.png` is present in the article directory then then no image will be displayed.
+If no file titled `author.png` is present in the article directory then no image will be displayed.

 ![article displayed](displayedExampleArticle.png)

-### .mp3 audio files
+### 3) .mp3 audio files

 If an audio file is present then our users will be given the option to play it, if no audio file is present (in a given language) then the user will obviously not be able to play an audio file for that language.
 The audio files must be saved as .mp3 files and the language options are shown below.
 The file must be spelled correctly, for example if you save a Kibaku audio file as `kibbaku.mp3` instead of `kibaku.mp3` then then user will not be able to listen to the Kibaku audio.